 The text is double-spaced in a standard font, such as Times Roman, Courier, etc. You may use 10-pt. or 12-pt. type.

 If you have questions about a font you would like to use, please bring a sample of it to the Honors Director for approval.

 Pagination, Margins, Spacing

 The first page of the thesis text is page one.
 All pages must be numbered (unless you choose to leave page numbers off pages with a title or chapter heading on them).
 Page numbering must be consistent throughout the thesis.
-You should number the front matter pages (except the Title Page), including Signature Page, Acknowledgments, Table of Contents, List of Tables, and List of Figures, with lower-case Roman numerals starting with ii on the Signature Page.
+You should number the front matter pages (except the Title Page), including Committee Page, Acknowledgments, Table of Contents, List of Tables, and List of Figures, with lower-case Roman numerals starting with ii on the Committee Page.